rscottwatson/k8s-with-vault-integration/README.md

 - [issue with istio and agent injector](https://github.com/hashicorp/vault-k8s/issues/41)

 ## Issues
-Since the minikube cluster does not expose the host.minikube.internal name to the resources running in the cluster, I had to either add the following to the pod/deployment definition or change the VAULT URL to the IP address of my host gateway so that I could access the Vault server runing in my terminal session on my desktop.
+Since the minikube cluster does not resolve the /etc/hosts alias host.minikube.internal from within PODS running in the cluster, I had to either add the following to the pod/deployment definition or change the VAULT URL to the IP address of my host gateway so that I could access the Vault server runing in my terminal session on my desktop.

       hostAliases:
       - hostnames: